Here you learn ...

 Can I prove my language skills without a language certificate?

-Can I also apply for family reunification if I am already in Germany?
+Can I apply for family reunification even if I am already in Germany?

-Yes, family reunification can be applied for both as a visa and as a residence permit.
-A residence permit for family reunification can therefore be applied for not only at the embassy, but also at the foreigners authority.
+Yes.
+You can apply for family reunification as a visa or as a residence permit.
+A residence permit for family reunification can be applied for not only at the embassy but also at the immigration office.

 Do I have to leave the country beforehand if I marry a European?

 When applying for a spouse visa to join a foreign spouse, you must be able to support yourself.
-This is not the case when reuniting with a German spouse.
-In the case of reunification with a German spouse, the immigration authority may waive the requirement to secure a means of subsistence (Sec.
-27 (3) AufenthG).
+This is not the case when joining a German spouse.
+When joining a German citizen, the immigration authorities can waive the requirement to be able to support yourself (Sec.
+27 (3) Residence Act).